mguardarini/mguardarini/README.md

 I have more than 5 years of experience in software development.

-Currently working as a Software Engineer in Lambda3
+Currently working as a Software Engineer in Nubank

-I'm passionate about C#, React, React Native, NodeJS, CI/CD and Agile and also taking a look at terraform with infra as code...
+I'm passionate about Clojure, C#, React, React Native, NodeJS, CI/CD and Agile and also taking a look at terraform with infra as code...

-Now, i'm dedicate to learn functional programming with Clojure.

 Trying to improve my skills as a software engineer and bring more value to my client projects and also a speaker in the events of technologies like The Developer Conference and others.